alexnikulkov/deep_reinforcement_learning_alexnik/project_2_continuous_control/Report.md

 The algorthm can be further improved by:
 1. Implementing prioritized experience replay to focus learning on the most important experiences.
-2. Changing the actor to produce not deterministic actions, but sotchastic actions which would naturally explore.
+2. Changing the actor to produce not deterministic actions, but stochastic actions which would naturally explore.